logomonicLearning/osi-model/layers/5_sessionLayer.md

     <tbody>
         <tr>
             <td> H.323 for VOIP </td>
-            <td>?</td>
+            <td>Voice Over Internet Protocol</td>
             <td>
                 H.323 is an ITU Telecommunication Standardization Sector (ITU-T) recommendation that describes protocols for the provision of audio-visual (A/V) communication sessions on all packet networks.
-H.323 provides standards for equipment, computers and services for multimedia communication across packet based networks and specifies transmission protocols for real-time video, audio and data details. used by applications such as skype.
+H.323 provides standards for equipment, computers and services for multimedia communication across packet based networks and specifies transmission protocols for real-time video, audio and data details. used by applications such as Skype.
             </td>
         </tr>
         <tr>
             <td> NetBIOS </td>
             <td> Network Basic Input Output System</td>
-            <td>to share files and printers over a network.</td>
+            <td>It allows applications on separate computers to communicate over a local area network for sharing resources such as files and printers.</td>
         </tr>
         <tr>
             <td> NFS </td>
-            <td></td>
+            <td>Network File System</td>
+            <td>It is a distributed file system protocol allowing a user on a client computer to access files over a computer network much like local storage is accessed.</td>
         </tr>
         <tr>
             <td> RPC </td>